Code and Data From My Projects

 I am committed to conducting transparent and collaborative science.
 Below you will find descriptions of publicly available data sets and code repositories from my research.
 If you have any questions or difficulty accessing the information, please contact me.

-Note that many of these projects include data sets and/or model code in MATLAB.
+Note that many of my early projects include data sets and/or model code in MATLAB.
 If you don't have a MATLAB license, there are packages available to open MATLAB files in open source languages, including R and Python.
+Starting with my postdoc, I have committed to using open source languages to encourage transparency and access to my science.

 This project explored net community production (photosynthesis) and net community calcification on Palmyra Atoll, a relatively undisturbed atoll in the central Pacific.
 We documented high-resolution metabolism and analyzed the environmental and ecological controls on coral community metabolism.
 Data from this study have been deposited in the NOAA National Center for Environmental Information and can be accessed here.